 Are you sure it’s 2400 or 000 hours?

-At twelve o’clock, the military time.
+At noon, military time.
 It is 0000.
-Although it is possible for soldiers to use 2400 as an indicator that midnight is approaching, the most common is 0000.
-These two are usually identified by military-technical time-users as the four digits in.
+Although soldiers can use 2400 as an indicator that midnight is approaching, the most common is 0000.
+These two are usually identified by military-technical time-users as the four digits.